Rain sensor installation

 After a rain sensor has been associated with your controller, each schedule has the option to use the rain sensor as means to skip watering.
 See scheduling setup and options on enabling rain delay specifically for each schedule or zone.

 Wireless Rain Sensors

-Four common wireless rain sensor wiring instructions are referenced below.
-Wire colors may have changed, and the instructions provided by the manufacturer should be followed when attaching the sensor.
+Four common wireless rain sensor wiring diagrams are included below.
+The diagrams are for reference only and are subject to change by the manufacturer.
+If there is a conflict, follow the instructions provided by the manufacturer when attaching the sensor.